marveltimothyy/Machine-Learning-Project/README.md

 # DataScienceProject
-This is the place where all my project that related with Data Science.
+My project can containt competition result, lecture assignments, workshop assignments or individual projects that related with Data Science.